mongodb/mongosql/semantics.md

 ### Behavioral Description

-MongoSQL provides a UNION ALL set operator for taking the union over the result sets of two select queries.
-The UNION ALL operator does not remove duplicate rows from the result set.
-The result set returned by the UNION ALL operator does not have a defined order.
+MongoSQL provides a UNION and UNION ALL set operator for taking the union over the result sets of two select queries.
+The UNION operator removes duplicate rows from the result set, while the UNION ALL operator does not.
+The result set returned by these operators does not have a defined order.

-MongoSQL does not support distinct UNION (see [Future Work](#future-work)).
-MongoSQL does not support the INTERSECT or EXCEPT set operations.
+MongoSQL does not support the
+INTERSECT or EXCEPT set operations.

+UNION combines the results of two queries and returns all distinct documents from the combined result set

 UNION ALL outputs all the documents from each side of the UNION ALL.
 For example, consider the output of the UNION ALL in the following query: